The Gospel - The Good News!

 Jesus is both judge and savior.
 He is also king of the kingdom.
 The gospel of the kingdom of God is the gospel of salvation in Jesus Christ.
 Jesus and His apostles preached the same message - Jesus Christ is the Son of God and the only way to attain salvation, salvation, eternal life, and entry into the Kingdom of God.

-And when the senses are opened to be able to understand the Old Testament prophecies, just as Jesus opened the apostles to understanding (Luk 24,45), it becomes clear that the central message of the prophets was also Jesus Christ (Acts of the Apostles 10,43).
+And if one’s senses are opened to understand the Old Testament prophecies, just as Jesus opened the understanding of the apostles (Luke 24,45), it becomes clear that the central message of the prophets was also Jesus Christ (Acts of the Apostles 10,43).

 Let us continue.
-John wrote, "He who believes in the Son has eternal life, but whoever does not obey the Son will not see life, but the wrath of God will remain üover him" (John 3,36).
+John wrote: "Whoever believes in the Son has eternal life.
+But whoever does not obey the Son will not see life, but the wrath of God remains üover him" (John 3,36).
 That is clear language!

 What the gospel is about

-It is about him as the shepherd of our souls (1. peter 2,25), as the Lamb of God, which the S.ütakes away from the world (Joh.
-1,29), as für Passover lamb sacrificed to us (1.
-Corinthians 5,7), as the image of the invisible God and as the firstborn before all creation (Col.1,15), as the head of the church and as the beginning and as the firstborn from the dead (verse 18), as a reflection of the glory of God and the image of his being (Heb.
-1,3), as revelator of the Father (Matt.
-11,27), as way, truth and life (John 14,6), as Tür (John10,7).
+It is about him as the shepherd of our souls (1.
+Petr 2,25), as the Lamb of God, which the S.üends of the world (John 1,29), as für Passover lamb sacrificed to us (1.
+Corinthians 5,7), as the image of the invisible God and as the firstborn before all creation (Col.1,15), as the head of the church and as the beginning and firstborn from the dead (verse 18), as the radiance of the glory of God and the exact image of his being (Hebrews 1,3), as revealer of the Father (Matthew 11,27), as way, truth and life (John 14,6), as Tür (John 10,7).

 Paul wrote, "No one can lay any foundation other than that which is laid, which is Jesus Christ" (1.
 Corinthians 3,11).
 Jesus Christ is the fulcrum, the central theme, the foundation of the gospel.
 How could we preach anything else without contradicting the Bible?